astropy/astropy/docs/development/workflow/maintainer_workflow.rst

   * The next X.Y release +1; for example if 0.3 is the next release, there should also be a milestone for 0.4 for issues that are important, but that we know won't be resolved in the next release.

-* Active milestones associated with a specific release (eg. v0.3.0) should contain at least one issue with the release label representing the actual task for releasing that version (this also works around the GitHub annoyance that milestones without any open issues are automatically closed).
+* We have `Rolling reminder: update wcslib and cfitsio and leap second/IERS B table to the latest version <https://github.com/astropy/astropy/issues/9018>`_.
-  For example, we have `Rolling reminder: update wcslib and cfitsio and leap second/IERS B table to the latest version <https://github.com/astropy/astropy/issues/9018>`_.
+  The milestone for this issue should be updated as part of the release procedures.

 General guidelines for labels: